 Q: I’m not in pain.
 Would I still benefit from this workshop?

 Yes!
 Pain is only one indicator of a problem, and some issues can be prevented or caught sooner by looking at symptoms other than pain.
 For example, bowel issues can be a window into a pelvic floor issue, but they don’t always involve pain.
-You definitely do not need to wait until you’re in pain to get support for your pelvic floor issues!
+You do not need to wait until you’re in pain to get support for your pelvic floor issues!

 Q: Can I exercise during pregnancy?

-Absolutely, there are great new guidelines for pregnancy and exercise.
+There are great new guidelines for pregnancy and exercise.

 Q: Are things going to be OK down there?